wenkangjing/frontend-react-redux/1_intro/README.md

 - in functional component, use `props` as a param `const VideoList = (props) => {props.video}`
 - in class component, use `this.props` as a member `this.props.videos`

+### Inform parent component from children
+- define `onVideoSelect` in parent component
+- pass `onVideoSelect` down via `props`
+- bind `onVideoSelect` to element event
+- so that `onVideoSelect` can be triggered by element event

 ### Iterating array in jsx
 - ger rid of for loop, use `map`
 - **key** child component of an array, consistent, one per record, for component